|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 Contact a TFFR Benefits Counselor to calculate benefit options and amounts.
 Then, complete a Notice of Termination form and submit to the administrative office along with copies of the following documents:

 Purchase of service credit must be complete before retirement.
 If a member retires prior to full payment of an installment agreement, service credit will be granted in proportion to the actual principal payments made.

-Please notify the administrative office of your intent to retire 90 days before your last day of employment to allow sufficient time to process your claim.
+Please notify the administrative office of your intent to retire at least 90 days before your last day of employment to allow sufficient time to process your claim.
 TFFR will make every effort to process your claim in a timely fashion.
 However, if delays occur, retirement benefits will be paid retroactive to your retirement date.

 After you have submitted the Notice of Termination form, TFFR will review your salaries and service credit and may contact your employer for salary verification.
 To avoid a delay in your first retirement benefit, TFFR will use the salary information you submit to estimate your final salary and service credit.
 Retirement enrollment forms will be prepared using 90 percent of the estimated salary and sent to you for completion.
 Upon our receipt, your retirement benefits will begin on the first of the month of eligibility or retroactive to your retirement date.
-Once the final salary, service credit, and last date of employment is reported by your employer, your monthly benefit will be adjusted.
+Once the final salary, service credit, and last date of employment is reported by your employer, your monthly benefit may be adjusted.